illusion0001/illusion0001.github.io/_patches/tlou1.md

 To apply patch:

-PS4: Find and Replace.
-Open in hexeditor and search for first line and replace with second line.
+PS4: Open decrypted executable (eboot.bin) in hexeditor and search for first line and replace with second line.
 Repeat the same for remaining codes.

-PS3: Copy from first columnn and subtract 0x10000. and paste write from second columnn.
+PS3: Decrypt executable with [TrueAncestor SELF Resigner](https://www.psx-place.com/resources/trueancestor-self-resigner-by-jjkkyu.33/) Open decrypted executable (eboot.bin) in hexeditor, copy from first columnn and subtract 0x10000. and paste write from second columnn.
+Repeat the same for remaining codes.

 ## Improved Loading